ccfelius/VCrypt/README.md

 will produce a 16-byte base64 encoded key.

+### Encrypted Types
+In VCrypt, an encrypted value is represented as a `STRUCT` type internally.
+Because this is somewhat complex to define, we implemented `ENCRYPTED` types.
+Each encrypted type is prefixed by `E_`; for example, an encrypted `INTEGER` is represented as `E_INTEGER`.

+All non-nested existing types in DuckDB are currently supported by VCrypt.

 ### Encrypting and Decrypting

 For Vectorized Encryption (batch encryption/decryption), Encrypt or Decrypt with: